topspinj/fifty-two-packages/README.md

 # fifty-two-packages

 My goal for 2024 is to challenge myself to learn new things, which is why I've started this project, `fifty-two-packages`.
-Over the course of 52 weeks, I will be exploring 52 Python packages.
+Over the course of 52 weeks, I will be digging into 52 Python packages.
 Sharing my learnings here 💭

 ### The Itinerary